RiskEZ/dosenter/README.md

 git clone https://github.com/RiskEZ/dosenter/

-Second install the required files by
+Second install the required files by typing this into cmd / terminal

-"pip install -r requirements.txt"
+pip install -r requirements.txt

-and then run the file by
+and then run the file by typing this

-"python dosenter.py"

-without the "" typed
+python dosenter.py

 ** WARNING **
 FOR PENETRATION TEST ONLY